SEMICeu/SDK-Solid/README.md

 # Solid-SDK
 This repository contains an SDK and demo of the Solid protocol that reuses the SDK.
-The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod, such as:
+The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod.

+The user has to perform these 2 first functions to be able to manage data:

 - compress a patch document (generating instructions for the identity provider to sign the user in as well as communicate what type of access rights will be needed by the application)